 - 8. Timing Resolution of Differential Arrival Time Spectrum: The Differential Arrival Time Spectrum is a histogram of the arrival times of successive neutron counts.
 This histogram is fixed at 1000 bins each with the same duration in time.
-Using the DtRes command, the user can select or view the duration of these bins with allowed Delta T resolutions of 1usec, 10usec, 100usec, 1000 usec, and 10000 usec. - 9.
-Shaped Pulse Waveform Display Format: When a neutron shaped pulse waveform is digitized in the ADC, this waveform is available (for a short time) to be read out.
-The shaped waveform has 256 points (100nsec time spacing), and the user can read out the entire waveform or a subset of its 256 points.
+Using the DtRes command, the user can select or view the duration of these bins with allowed Delta T resolutions of 1usec, 10usec, 100usec, and 10000usec.
+The Differential Arrival Time Spectrum may be retrieved via the DtHgm command - 9.
+Shaped Pulse Waveform Display Format: When a neutron shaped pulse waveform is digitized in the ADC, this waveform is automatically output (streamed to the output interface).
+The shaped waveform output by default has 256 points (125nsec time spacing), which spans 32usec.
+The user can request the output waveform or a subset of its 256 points.
 Using the PulseWave command, a number of samples on the shaped waveform (as digitzed by the A/D converter) can be displayed for the next incoming pulse. - 10.
-Peakmode Display Format: Using the Peakmode command, the user can enable Peakmode output, which displays summary information for incoming pulses as they arrive, including the neutron pulse count number and the assigned Bin # of the Pulse in the accumulating Pulse Height spectrum.
+Peakmode Display Format: Using the Peakmode command, the user can enable Peakmode output, which displays summary information for each incoming pulse as they arrive, including the neutron pulse count number and the assigned Bin # of the Pulse in the accumulating Pulse Height spectrum.
 The Differential arrival time (time since previous pulse) is also displayed in the text output.
-Peakmode is typically only used for diagnostics and quick device setup. - 11.Pulse Height Spectrum Histogram Display Format: The signal pulse height spectrum histogram is stored by the NPM and can be read out using the command Hgm.
-The format in which this histogram is displayed when it is read out is controlled by the HgmMode command. - 12.
-TTL Mode: Some models of NPMs have the capability to produce a proper TTL pulse when neutron pulses are detected and/or external TTL input pulses are received.
-The output configuration can be controlled, using the TTLMode command, which can also be used to display the current TTLMode value. - 13.
+Peakmode is typically only used for diagnostics and quick device setup. - 11.
+Pulse Height Spectrum Histogram: The signal pulse height spectrum histogram is accumulated and stored in memory by the NPM, and can be queried or retrieved using the Hgm command.
+The format in which this histogram is displayed is controlled by the HgmMode command.
+The number of bins utilized in the pulse height spectrum histogram is configured through the Nbins parameter. - 12.
+TTL Input and TTL Output: Some models of NPMs (such as the NPM3100U serires) have the capability to output a proper TTL pulse when neutron pulses are detected and/or external TTL input pulses are received.
+The external TTL Output and TTL Input configuration can be controlled using the TTLMode and TTLWidth prameters. - 13.
 LED Mode: All NPM models have a signal LED on the rear panel that can be configured to pulse with each valid neutron count; the LED may also be turned off.
-Configuration of the LED is controlled by the LEDMode command, which can also be used to display the current configuration setting of the LED.
+Configuration of the LED is controlled by the LEDMode command.